Doubting the Grace of God

 man, he slew the Egyptian, and hid him in the sand.

-- Here is Moses killing an Egyptian, yet God called him meek.
-(Num 12:3 KJV) (Now the
+Here is the story of Moses killing an Egyptian, yet God called him meek.

-man Moses was very meek, above all the men which were upon the face of the earth.)
+(Now the man Moses was very meek, above all the men which were upon the face

 - (2 Ki 21:6 KJV) And he made his son pass through the fire, and observed times, and used